dokkev/dokkev/README.md

 - 🎓  I’m an PhD Student at University of Texas at Austin

-- 🔭  I’m  interested in Sensing, Manipulation, and Soft Robotics
+- 🔭  I research Human-Robot Interaction, Robotic Perception, and Path Planning

-- 📫   Contact me at dhk6869@gmail.com
+- 📫   Contact me at dongho@utexas.edu

 - 🌐  Check out more about my work at <a href="https://dokkev.github.io/" target="_blank">my portfolio</a>